cncPomper/cncPomper/README.md

 ## About me
-* I am currently a Master's student at the Warsaw University of Technology
+* I am currently a Master's student at the Warsaw University of Technology.
+My thesis is about "Recognition of synthetic audio materials".

 ## Technologies I used